taligentx/ghidra_csky_ck804/Instructions.md

 - [x] BF32 C=0 branch instruction
 - [x] BEZ32 Branch instruction when register is equal to zero
 - [x] BNEZ32 Branch instruction when register is not equal to zero
+- [ ] BNEZAD32 Branch instruction when register is not equal to zero and decrement
 - [x] BHZ32 Branch instruction when register is greater than zero
 - [x] BLSZ32 Branch instruction when register is smaller than or equal to zero
 - [x] BLZ32 Branch instruction when register is smaller than zero